Skip to content

 This guide focuses on the schema and the semantic meaning of each graph component.
 Understanding these foundations is essential to successfully building a relational knowledge graph that represents your domain of interest.

-This guide also illustrates each graph component discussion by object-role modeling (ORM) diagrams.
-For more details see Schema Visualization.
+This guide also illustrates each graph component discussion using object-role modeling (ORM) diagrams.
+For more details, see Schema Visualization.

 Here is an overview of all graph components, their definitions, and how they appear in Rel: